 What does Khloé Kardashian take for Migraine?

 After watching Keeping Up With the Kardashians (KUWTK) for so many years, I have seen Khloé talk about migraine many times.
-She has been on camera with a migraine attack probably more times than any of us know.
-I remember one episode she was discussing living with migraine with her family and how they feel helpless.
-I specifically remember thinking, “I wish she’d tell her story more!
-While I’m laying here in bed, I need more advocates and funding.
+She has probably been on camera with a migraine attack more often than any of us know.
+I remember one episode she was discussing living with migraine with her family and how they felt helpless.
+I remember thinking, “I wish she’d tell her story more!
+While lying in bed, I need more advocates and funding.
 We need more celebrities to bring this dark disease to the spotlight.”
-Then, all of a sudden, she found success with Nurtec™ ODT (rimegepant) 75 mg and decided to tell her story.
+Then, suddenly, she found success with Nurtec™ ODT (rimegepant) 75 mg and decided to tell her story.

-In our interview, I asked Khloé about her experience with migraine and Nurtec ODT.
+I asked Khloé about her experience with migraine and Nurtec ODT in our interview.
 After experiencing years of migraine with symptoms like nausea, visual images, and blind spots in her left eye, Khloé received a sample of Nurtec ODT from her neurologist.
-Within 15 minutes she starts to find relief and within an hour is back to her normal life.
+Within 15 minutes, she starts to find relief and, within an hour, is back to her normal life.
 She spoke with her doctor before taking Nurtec ODT as individual results may vary and learned that the most common side effect was nausea, which she didn’t experience.
 She didn’t experience brain fog or a lingering headache either.

 How does Khloé Treat her Migraine?

-In the past, Khloé has tried homeopathic treatments, other prescriptions, and over the counter medications to treat her migraine.
-Now, Khloé uses the Nurtec ODT quick-dissolving tablet as an acute treatment (it is not approved for preventive treatment).
+In the past, Khloé has tried homeopathic treatments, other prescriptions, and over-the-counter medications to treat her migraine.
+Khloé uses the Nurtec ODT quick-dissolving tablet as an acute treatment (it is not approved for preventive treatment).
 She said she feels less stressed with an oncoming migraine attack knowing she has a medication that will stop it and not derail her day.
 As with all medications and therapies, everyone’s results and experiences are not the same.

-I also take Nurtec ODT and do not have the exact same results.
-I also find the medication to be fast-acting and effective with my own experience.
+I also take Nurtec ODT and do not have the same results.
+I also find the medication fast-acting and effective with my experience.
 My physician informed me that the most common side effect was nausea and not to take Nurtec ODT if I was allergic to any of the ingredients.
-No migraine is the same and no person reacts the same because of that, we are all different.
+No migraine is the same and no person reacts the same; we are all different.
 Always talk to a doctor about what treatment could be right for you.
 Full safety information can be found here.

 Khloé Kardashian Migraine Story

 Khloé’s migraine journey and My Migraine Life are remarkably similar.
-Khloé and I are around the same age and grew up in a time that migraine was thought of as just a headache.
-At the time, no medication was created specifically for migraine.
-We discussed the years of trial and error with medications and alternative therapies that had varying results.
+Khloé and I are around the same age and grew up in a time when migraine was thought of as just a headache.
+At the time, created no medication specifically for migraine.
+We discussed the years of trial and error with medications and alternative therapies with varying results.
 As adolescents, growing up in a world that doubted the severity of our disease is a common theme.

-Khloé told me about a poignant moment she recalls with her father, late Robert Kardashian.
+Khloé told me about a poignant moment she recalls with her father, the late Robert Kardashian.
 At the time, he was going through chemotherapy for cancer.
-He started experiencing migraine attacks and explained to Khloé that he never understood it until he lived it.
+He started experiencing migraine attacks and explained to Khloé that he never understood it until he lived.
 It was a moment of acceptance and validation for her.
-While we both agree that we would not wish migraine disease on anyone, we both have experienced doubt from others and then belief once they experience a migraine attack.
+While we agree that we would not wish migraine disease on anyone, we both have experienced doubt from others and then belief once they experience a migraine attack.

-If you have experienced a migraine attack, you understand that it’s so much more than words can express.
-In fact, at one point in the interview, she said, “I don’t know how to describe it” and I knew exactly what she meant.
-I’ve been there and know exactly what she was talking about and I also find it difficult to put it into words.
-Being doubted for a neurological issue is unfair and not being believed just adds to the stress and stigma of an already impossible struggle.
+If you have experienced a migraine attack, you understand that it’s much more than words can express.
+In fact, at one point in the interview, she said, “I don’t know how to describe it,” and I knew exactly what she meant.
+I’ve been there and know exactly what she was talking about, and I also find it difficult to put it into words.
+Being doubted for a neurological issue is unfair, and not being believed adds to the stress and stigma of an already impossible struggle.

 I was so happy to hear that she had this moment with her father.
 In my experience, having the ones closest to you misunderstand your health is really hard.
 To this day, I feel judged as someone living with migraine because of the confusing nature that it presents to others.
 Khloé’s dad did not understand until he experienced what she lived with and saw how she was able to unknowingly hide what was inside.
 After her story, my initial reaction was how important it was for her to be heard and understood, especially by the ones she loves and relies on the most.
 My second thought was how long this has been going on.

-I first heard about the Kardashians and their father when I was in middle school.
+I first heard about the Kardashians and their father in middle school.
 It’s one of those memories that we all have during big media events.
 As I thought back to that time, I seemed so young, and I was!
-But then, Khloé told me she started having migraine attacks in middle school and it struck me.
-We both were living our migraine lives way back then and still had a lifetime to grow and change as our migraine did the same.
+But then, Khloé told me she started having migraine attacks in middle school, and it struck me.
+We both lived our migraine lives way back then and still had a lifetime to grow and change as our migraine did the same.
 We are in different states and practically different worlds, but we relate so much.
 Now here we are talking about being moms and still living with and managing migraine as adults.

-Although I was extremely happy to be talking to Khloé, it also made me sad.
+Although I was extremely happy talking to Khloé, it also saddened me.
 We related over side effects of treatments that made us foggy, alternative therapies that didn’t work, and years of struggle.
-It felt good to be discussing Nurtec ODT, a medication that has been successful for both of us and potentially many more.
-Having an option for a medication specifically suited for migraine gives me hope that the next generation will not spend their entire lives looking for relief and understanding from people around them.
+It felt good to discuss Nurtec ODT, a medication that has been successful for both of us and potentially many more.
+Having an option for a medication specifically for migraine gives me hope that the next generation will not spend their entire lives looking for relief and understanding from people around them.
 We still have an enormous need for funding, research, and awareness, but we have taken giant leaps since those days as middle schoolers.